wroberts4/3dwinds/docs/source/usage.rst

 .. note::

-    v is the distance between the two latitudes and u is the distance between the two longitudes using the average latitude for the distance calculations; this averaging is more noticeable near the poles.
+    v is the distance between the two latitudes over time and u is the distance between the two longitudes over time using the average latitude for the distance calculations; this averaging is more noticeable near the poles.
     It is **not** the distance * sine and distance * cosine of the forward azimuth angle from the great circle arc.

 .. _data_format: